wendyverdonk93/docs/content/tools/server2server/server-to-server-flow.md

 weight: 73
 meta_title: "Server to Server flow - MultiSafepay Support"
 meta_description: "In the MultiSafepay Documentation Center all relevant information regarding our Plugins and API.
 As well as Support pages for Payment Method, Tools and General Questions.
 You can also find the contact details of our Support Team and Integration Team."
+read_more: '.'
 ---
 ## 3D enabled request
 To process a direct credit card transaction (server to server), use the _POST -/orders_ endpoint.

-The transaction request type should be direct.
+The transaction request type should be "direct".

 ```shell
 "type": "direct",
 "gateway": "CREDITCARD",
 ```

-When 3D secure verification is required, the HTML form will be returned and should be rendered
+When 3D secure verification is required, the HTML form will be returned and should be rendered.

 ```shell
 "customer_verification": {